alan-turing-institute/advent-of-code-2024/day-01/gpt_jack/README.md

 - I'm not paying any attention to the explanations it gives after the script it generates.
 Maybe they would give clues for how to fix things/where there are issues in interpreting the problem.
 - So far, just telling it the output is wrong doesn't seem to be enough for it to spot/correct the error.
 - Sometimes it correctly articulates the problem in its descriptions around the code, but then the script itself misses some of the nuances in the problem/logic.
+- Can I be sure that ChatGPT isn't cheating itself?
+E.g. does it already have access to other people's answers?
+E.g. a "What was the problem for Advent of Code 2024, day 1?" prompt causes it to search the internet and return a summary and a link to a YouTube video of someone solving it...